Tracey Lindberg

 Tracey Lindberg is a writer, scholar, lawyer and Indigenous Rights activist from the Kelly Lake Cree Nation in British Columbia.
-She is Cree-Métis and a member of the As'in'i'wa'chi Ni'yaw Nation Rocky Mountain Cree.
+She is Cree-Métis and a citizen of the As'in'i'wa'chi Ni'yaw Nation, Rocky Mountain Cree.

-She won the Governor General's Gold Medal with her dissertation on "Critical Indigenous Legal Theory," and her academic work has awarded her a Canada Research Chair in Indigenous Traditional Knowledge.
-Lindberg works with Elders and Spiritual Leaders in Indigenous communities to record and translate Indigenous laws.
-She has taught law at Athabasca University, the University of Ottawa before moving to the University of Victoria.
+She won the Governor General's Gold Medal with her dissertation, Critical Indigenous Legal Theory, and her academic work earned her a Canada Research Chair in Indigenous Traditional Knowledge, Legal Orders and Laws.
+Lindberg works with elders and spiritual leaders in Indigenous communities to record and translateIndigenous law.
+She taught law at Athabasca University and the University of Ottawa before moving to the University of Victoria.